Blog Weight Loss Do You Weigh More After Working Out? Why This Happens and Why You Shouldn’t Be Concerned

-If you’ve ever stepped on the scale after a workout, chances are you found that your weight had gone up.
-And this is probably one of the most frustrating parts about working out.
+If you’ve ever stepped on the scale after a workout, there’s a good chance that you found your weight had gone up.
+This is probably one of the most frustrating parts about working out.
 But before we get into why this happens and what to do about it, let’s first understand how our bodies work when we exercise in order to better understand how our weight fluctuates throughout the day.
-Do you weigh more after working out?
-Read on to find out!

-Your body is like a furnace, burning calories in order to produce the energy needed for your daily functions.
-Your heart pumps blood throughout your body to provide you with this fuel; your respiratory system adjusts your oxygen intake; and your nervous system controls muscle contractions.
-When you work out, these systems are pushed into high gear, meaning that more energy is required by your body.
+Your body is like a furnace, burning calories to produce the energy that is needed for your daily functions.
+Your heart pumps blood throughout your body to provide you with this fuel, your respiratory system adjusts your oxygen intake, and your nervous system controls muscle contractions.
+When you work out, these systems are pushed into high gear, which means more energy is required by your body.

-The amount of energy needed during a workout hinges on several factors (2):
+The amount of energy that’s needed during a workout hinges on several factors (2):

 • The duration of the workout